mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

 To delete a model, click the **Delete** button.

-To generate a Plain Old Java Object (POJO) that can use the model outside of H2O, click the **Download POJO** button.
+To generate a Plain Old Java Object (POJO) that can use the model outside of Tetra, click the **Download POJO** button.

 >**Note**: A POJO can be run in standalone mode or it can be integrated into a platform, such as [Hadoop's Storm](https://github.com/h2oai/h2o-training/blob/master/tutorials/streaming/storm/README.md).
 To make the POJO work in your Java application, you will also need the `h2o-genmodel.jar` file (available in `h2o-3/h2o-genmodel/build/libs/h2o-genmodel.jar`).